Jakeplays12/MinecraftBingo/README.md

-This datapack was never finished
+This Minecraft 1.18 datapack was never finished.
+Feel free to Edit it (please tag me @jplays_12)